 Wood deck planks shall have a minimum thickness of 1", shall be integrated to the adjoining plank with a tongue and groove or ship lapped configuration, and shall be secured to the underlying structure with sufficient screws and/or nails to resist the code-required uplift pressures.
 Wood decking shall be fully seasoned and shall have a moisture content below 20% by weight.
 The decking shall have no protruding fasteners or other elements that could damage the roofing membrane.
 End cuts shall be fully supported and shall have minimal gaps.
 All broken or damaged decking shall be replaced prior to the application of any roofing or insulation.
 Wood decks shall be adequately supported to meet the local code-required loads and shall not deflect greater than L/180 or the maximum deflection requirements established under the local code.
 Where decking has been installed over steel joists, fastener heads shall be countersunk below the deck surface.
-Prior to application of any roofing, a dry sheathing paper, such as red rosin, shall be installed over the deck to prevent asphalt from dripping through deck.
+Prior to application of any roofing installed with hot asphalt or cold adhesive, such as FlintBond Brush Grade, a dry sheathing paper, such as red rosin, shall be installed over the deck to prevent asphalt from dripping through deck.
 Knotholes or other voids in the deck should be covered with sheet metal prior to the application of the red rosin.
-All roof assemblies over wood plank decks shall include a nailed base sheet as the base layer of the roof assembly.
+All roof assemblies over wood plank decks shall include a nailed or self-adhered base sheet as the base layer of the roof assembly.